ColumPaget/xkeyjoy/README.md

 default xkb:calc=exec:xterm xkb:www=exec:otter-browser
 ```

-Will cause the calculator and www buttons found on many internet keyboards to launch xterm or the otter webbrowser respectively.
+Will cause the calculator and www buttons found on many internet keyboards to launch xterm or the otter webbrowser respectively, IF NO OTHER PROFILE USES THEM.

 However,